 The Youngblood family has recently severed the cable cord.
 I was very apprehensive about doing it and was very worried that the replacement services wouldn’t be good enough and I would end back up in a cable situation again.
 So far so good and we don’t plan on going back.

 We also use other streaming services like Amazon Prime, Netflix, and now Disney+ so we have been slowly moving that direction without knowing it.
+For the sake of this, we won’t include these services.

 It started in August of 2017, my bill was a comfortable $144.67 for Cable, Internet and Phone.
 I was in some bundle that had services that I didn’t need (Phone) but the price was right.
 Then the bill started creepin’